beginning of content

 What are veneers?

-Veneers are thin layers of material that cover the front of the teeth.
+Veneers are thin layers of material that cover the front of your teeth.
 Veneers can be placed on one tooth or a few of your teeth.

-Your dentist or dental practitioner fixes veneers to your teeth.
-You can’t take veneers off.
+Your dental professional fixes veneers to the surface of your teeth.
+You can't take veneers off.

 Veneers can be made of: